dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/deployments/architecture.md

 #### Hosted Network Architecture

-The following diagram shows the network architecture for the _Production_ and _Single Tenant_ deployment types.
-While many of the specifications of the components differ between the Production and Single Tenant offerings Read below for more information on each of the components and how they might differ between the two deployment models.
+The following diagram shows the network architecture for the hosted _Multi Tenant_ and _Single Tenant_ deployment types.
+While many of the specifications differ between the Multi Tenant and Single Tenant offerings the basic types of components illustrated below are mostly the same.
+Read below for more information on each of the components and how they might differ between the two deployment models.

 <img src="/img/docs/dbt-cloud/deployment/aws-network-architecture.png" />